-You have probably heard that hemp, a variety of cannabis sativa (marijuana) that lacks the high-inducing compounds has a multitude of industrial uses ranging from paper, textile, plastics, and food… and that’s barely scratching the surface.
+You have probably heard that hemp, a variety of cannabis sativa (marijuana) that lacks the high-inducing compounds has a multitude of industrial uses ranging from paper, textile, plastics, and food… and that barely scratches the surface.
 To say that hemp is one of the most useful plants in existence is not an overstatement.
-I’m not going to give an A-Z list of all the uses for hemp but I would encourage you to read up on its many uses and take into consideration that hemp is easy to grow, it’s sustainable, and it’s very environmentally friendly.
+I'm not going to provide an A-Z list of all the uses for hemp but I encourage you to read up on its many uses, and take into consideration that hemp is easy to grow, sustainable, and environmentally friendly.

 The Downside to Hemp